bledden/NativeThreads/README.md

 1. Open Terminal
 2. Navigate to this directory
 3. Run: `./build-threads-app-macos.sh`
+4. The script will automatically install the app to /Applications

 #### Option 2: Manual Build
 1. Create virtual environment: